Lily Alone: Plot summary

-Lily Green is the eldest child of the Green family.
-She has 2 younger half-sisters, (Bliss, and Pixie), and 1 younger half-brother (Baxter).
-Baxter and Bliss are twins.
-She often has to take care of them when their mother, Kate Green, goes to the pub, newsagent or off-licence.
-Although Lily does not usually mind being given the responsibility of looking after her siblings, she sometimes resents it.
-When Lily's mother meets Gordon, her new boyfriend, at a local club, Kate is convinced that her life has improved and she feels as if she and Gordon " are on a roller-coaster up to heaven."
-Lily becomes angry with her mother for coming home late.
+Lily Green is the eldest child of the Green family, with two younger half-sisters (Bliss and Pixie), and one younger half-brother (Baxter).
+Though very responsible, Lily often resents having to take care of her siblings when her mother, Kate Green, goes out– usually to the pub, newsagent or off-licence.
+One night their mother meets Gordon, her new boyfriend, at a local club.
+Kate is convinced that her life will improve and she feels as though she and Gordon “were on a roller-coaster up to heaven.”
 That night, Lily takes care of her brother and sisters by drawing and watching Peter Pan.
-The next day, Kate takes her children on a frivolous shopping expedition and uses a credit card, which is said to be lent to Kate which causes Lily to become very suspicious.
-She worries about where and when her mother really obtained the card.
+The next day, Kate takes her children on a frivolous shopping expedition and uses a credit card, which she had supposedly been sold by a friend.
+This makes Lily suspicious about where and when her mother had really obtained the card.

 Kate flies to Spain to be with Gordon.
 Lily is fearful and angry when her mother suggests that Mikey, Kate's ex-husband, look after the rest of the family while Kate travels to Spain.
 Kate tells Lily that she has yet to reveal to Gordon that she has children.
 She further annoys Lily when Kate reveals that she feels as if she deserves a holiday from living in a "dump."
 Kate leaves a voicemail message for Mikey to tell him that he must take care of the children while Kate is on holiday.
 Lily is afraid of Mikey.
 By the time Mikey returns Kate's call, Kate has already left for Spain.
 Mikey tells Lily that he is on his way to Glasgow and tells her to tell her mother not to go anywhere.
 Due to Lily's dislike of Mikey, Lily pretends that she has delivered the message when in fact the children are now alone.

 For the next few days Lily looks after and entertains her younger siblings but she does not go to school as she does not trust the younger children to keep the fact the children are home alone secret.
 The children feed themselves by eating what is left in the fridge.
 Lily is able to prepare simple meals for her siblings because she has grown accustomed to caring for them.
 Lily is frightened and stressed because she is the one who is in charge.
 She is fearful that people will find out about her situation and that she will be taken into care and separated from her siblings.
 She uses a variety of methods to entertain her brother and sisters including taking them to a park the children have not gone to before.
 She also tries to deal with adults who ask about the whereabouts of her mother, such as a retired couple the children encounter in the park.